pa28/hamclock-systemd/README.md

 Some binary packages will be attached to this source repository, however a better way to get the most current version built would be to add my package repository to your system.
+I will try to keep the packages up to date, but won't necessarily add all new packages to this GitHub repository.

 ### Package Repository